SenseLogic/LINGUI/README.md

 ### Result variable

-By default, a `result` translation variable is implicitly declared to accumulate the textual expressions of the translation function , but only if it :
+By default, a `result` translation variable is implicitly declared to accumulate the textual expressions of the translation function, but only if it :

 *   actually uses textual expressions;
 *   doesn't explicitly declares a `result` variable;